 If any of the above common exclusions apply to your business, check the potential policy and be sure to discuss these options with your insurer.
 You may be able to add cover for these as optional extras or combine multiple policies in one package.

-Do you need public liability cover?
+Do I need public liability cover?

 If you are interacting with the public it is usually advisable to take out PLI cover, even if you’re self-employed or working as a freelancer.
 The public can refer to customers, clients, suppliers or even the general public that you may encounter when carrying out work.
 There are three main ways that you might come into contact with the public, such as: